Spreading properties of the Fisher--KPP equation when the intrinsic growth rate is maximal in a moving patch of bounded size: Main results

 We remark in particular that if $r_1=r_3$, then $\underline{L}=0<L$, therefore the above two intervals are both non-empty.
 Consequently, the patch can induce locking or nonlocal pulling, depending on the value of the speed $c_A$, even if the patch size~$L$ is arbitrarily small.
 This shows that even a small perturbation of the homogeneous KPP equation may have a substantial impact on the large time behavior of solutions by substantially altering the spreading speed.

-As shown in Lemma \ref{lem:eigen}, the quantity $\lambda_1$ will turn out to be the generalized principal eigenvalue of the problem \eqref{eq:eigenproblem1}.
+As shown in Lemma \ref{lem:eigen}, the quantity $\lambda_1$ is the generalized principal eigenvalue of the problem \eqref{eq:eigenproblem1}.
 Its properties, as a function of the parameters $L$ or $r_2$, will be studied in Section \ref{sec:properties_lambda1}.
 It is directly related to the leading eigenvalue $\lambda$ in \cite{Holzer_Scheel}, as illustrated by the correspondence between Figure \ref{fig:constant_patch_with_constant_speed_lambda1} and \cite[Figure 3-left]{Holzer_Scheel}.
 In particular, one may replace~\eqref{ass:piecewise_constant_r} by the more general assumption that $x\mapsto r (t,x- A(t))$ is a compact perturbation of the Heaviside type function

 Then, when $A(t) = c_A t$, one may redefine the principal eigenvalue~$\lambda_1$ appropriately in this context and recover the formula~\eqref{eq:speed_formula} for the spreading speed.
 We refer to Section~\ref{sec:moregeneral} for more details.